databrary/www/databrary/input/pages/user-guide/code-of-ethics/rights-granted.md

 Title: Rights Granted to Databrary
 Brief: Rights Granted to Databrary
-Order: 2120
+Order: 2300

-Institution grants Databrary permission to:
+Institutions and Investigators agree to grant Databrary rights with respect to any Data an Investigator contributes.
+These rights include the ability to:

 - redistribute the Data in Databrary in accordance with Investigator’s wishes and the permissions chosen by Depicted Individuals;
 - promote and advertise the Data;